michailsavvas/BackgammonRL/README.md

 - init_labels_neural.txt : Contains the names of all the 10001 weights for the neural net

-The following folders are included:
+In addition, the following folders are included:

 - Performance : Contains various text files with percentages of wins of minimax vs. random obtained by running trained_vs_random.py